Proof of Halin's normal spanning tree conjecture: A forbidden minor characterisation for normal spanning trees

 \begin{proof} It is proved in \cite{bowler2015colouring} that a graph $G$ has countable colouring number if and only if $G$ does not contain a $(\lambda,\lambda^+)$-graph nor a $(\kappa,S)$-graph as a subgraph.
 Hence, this forbidden subgraph characterisation for countable colouring number translates, via Theorem~\ref{thm_Halin's_conj}, to a forbidden minor characterisation for normal spanning trees.

 It remains to argue that for the backwards implication it suffices to exclude these obstructions as minors with countable branch sets.
-Lemma~\ref{lem_noOmega_1chains} implies that $\GT \preceq G$ has all branch sets countable.
-In Lemma~\ref{lem_closureTrobust}, two futher minors of $G$ and $\GT$ respectively are considered: \begin{itemize} \item A barricade minor of $G$; in the proof, a number of components $D$ where contracted.
-However, for each component is suffices to contract a countable subtree $T_D \subset D$ so that the resulting vertex has infinite degree in the barricade. \item An Aronszajn tree minor of $\GT$, obtained by contracting the countable subset $X_0$ of $\GT$. \end{itemize}
+Towards this end, recall that if a graph contains an uncountable clique minor, then it also contains such a minor with countable branch sets: Indeed, if there is an uncountable clique minor, then one also gets a subdivision of an uncountable clique by a result of Jung \cite{jung1967zusammenzuge}, say on branch vertices $\set{v_i}:{i < \omega_1}$.
+Contracting each $v_i$ together with all subdivided paths leading from $v_i$ to earlier vertices $v_j$ for $j < i$ yields the desired minor with countable branch sets.
+Thus, after excluding uncountable clique minors with countable branch sets, Lemma~\ref{lem_noOmega_1chains} still implies that $\GT \preceq G$ has all branch sets countable.
+In Lemma~\ref{lem_closureTrobust}, two further minors of $G$ and $\GT$ respectively are considered: \begin{itemize} \item A barricade minor of $G$; in the proof, a number of components $D$ where contracted.
+However, for each component is suffices to contract a countable subtree $T_D \subset D$ so that the resulting vertex has infinite degree in the barricade. \item An Aronszajn tree minor of $\GT$, obtained by contracting the countable subset $T_0$ of $\GT$. \end{itemize}

 Next, in the proof of Lemma~\ref{lem_decomposition} for regular $\kappa$, we chose a well-order of $V(\GT)$ witnessing that $\GT$ has countable colouring number.
 By \cite{bowler2015colouring}, this requires that there are no $(\lambda,\lambda^+)$-graphs or $(\mu,S)$-graphs contained in $\GT$ as subgraphs, which is again fine as $\GT \preceq G$ has all branch sets countable.